jrobles32/Neural_Networks/README.md

 - Explore techniques like dropout, batch normalization, or early stopping.
 - Explore advanced architectures like residual connections, skip connections, or attention mechanisms to improve model performance.
 - Extend the models to support regression tasks: Introduce a new cost function such as mean squared error (MSE) and adjust the output layer activation to match the requirements of regression.
+- Allow hidden layers to have different activation functions.